119 D2C Brands That Are Disrupting India’s Consumer Market

 Lahori, founded in 2017 by Saurabh Munjal, Saurabh Bhutna and Nikhil Doda, sells Indian beverages in four flavours – Zeera (cumin), Nimboo (lemon), Kacha Aam (raw mango) and Shikanji (lemonade) – across India.

 Founded in 2010 by Peyush Bansal, Amit Chaudhury, and Sumeet Kapahi, LensKart is an omnichannel eyewear brand.
-It has nearly 750 retail outlets in more than 175 cities.
-It claims to serve over 7 Mn customers annually.
+The company claims to have over 2,500 stores under its belt and caters to 2 Cr customers.

-Backed by South Korean razor giant Dorco Korea, LetsShave recently raised an undisclosed amount from its existing investor Wipro Consumer Care.
-The startup has raised more than $6 Mn till date.
+Backed by South Korean razor giant Dorco Korea, the startup has raised more than $6 Mn till date.

-The Chandigarh-based startup has a workforce of 57 employees and caters to clients in the UAE, the US, Canada, the UK, Australia and Europe.
+Aside from India, the Chandigarh-based startup caters to clients in the UAE, the US, Canada, the UK, Australia, Europe.

 Taking over from his father, Sidhant Keshwani helmed D2C ethnic wear brand Libas’ online foray in 2014.
 The omnichannel brand sells fast fashion Indian traditional apparels for women across both offline and online channels.